sejungkwak/trading-paradise/README.md

 ## Design

-The site is designed to look familiar to ACNH.
+The site is designed to look familiar to _ACNH_.
 Users can be more comfortable with familiar environments, which will let them stay on the site longer and be more likely to end up trading.
 Colours, typography and images are chosen with that in mind.

 - Colour Scheme
   - Colours are adopted from speech bubbles in the game.